What is the meaning of moonlighting?

-Moonlighting refers to the practice of holding a second job outside of one’s primary employment.
-This can be done for various reasons, including the need for additional income, pursuing a passion, or gaining experience in another field.
-Moonlighting can be done after regular work hours (hence the term “moonlighting,” which implies working during the evening or night) or on weekends.
+The meaning of moonlighting or moonlighting policy refers to the practice of holding a second job outside of one’s primary employment.
+People engage in moonlighting for various reasons, including the need for additional income, pursuing a passion, or gaining experience in another field.
+They typically do this after regular work hours.
+Hence, the term ‘moonlighting,’ which implies working during the evening or night) or on weekends.

-It has created much stir in the HR industry.
+The moonlighting meaning in the HR industry has created much stir.
 Businesses are now divided into two schools of thought: ones that embrace moonlighting and, others that strongly oppose it.
 Nevertheless, neither wants a ‘second job’ interfering with their organization’s interest.
 As, employers believe that it hampers the productivity of their employees, which further affects the business.

 1. Work from home